tellesnobrega/openshift-velero-demo/index.md

 ```

 ### Create loopback disks on the CRC machine to use as local volumes

+Here we will create two loopback disks so we can create a local storage volume on OpenShift and attach them to the wordpress and mysql containers.
 ```
 oc get nodes
 oc debug nodes/<node_name_from_previous_command>